JohansenJ584/Town_Out_West/README.md

 * Save system.

-  * Allows for the saving of world state and player inventory.​
+  * Allows for the saving of world state and player inventory.

 * Town